 The Information Technology Policy Committee serves as a consultative body for the Information Technology Governance Committee on IT policy and issues pertaining to the use of IT in teaching and learning, research, and other professional activities of the faculty and IT community.
 In addition, it addresses issues of privacy and security of electronic data, with respect to collection, access and retention periods.

 Chaired by Robert Redwine, Professor of Physics and Director of Bates Linear Accelerator.

-This group is composed of students and two IS&T staff members, and is intended to be the primary method through which IS&T can
+This group is composed of students and IS&T staff, and is intended to be the primary method through which IS&T can

 and the Student Technology Advisory Board.

 This group brings together IT Leaders from across the Institute to share best practices for IT and review and discuss IT plans for the Institute.
 Chaired by John Charles, VP for IS&T.